Welcome to the setup guide.

 Change the domain to match what your website address is, without this set correctly the payment gateway will not work, it is possible to have multiple domains/websites in this field also.
 Simply add a ; between the URL's as shown.

-Next item here is the SHA-IN, this must match what you have in the plugin settings, We recommend that you use letters and numbers only in this setting.
+Next item here is the SHA-IN, this must match what you have in the plugin settings, We recommend that you use letters and numbers only in this setting and that it has a maximum of 16 characters.

 Note: You only need to edit the top two fields 'URL of the merchant page containing the payment form that will call the page...' and the 'SHA-IN pass phrase'.
 Do not place the SHA-IN pass phrase on the fields under the 'Checks For Barclaycard Direct Link' as this may cause your payments to not go through.